jonas-andersen/zh-microservices-springdocker-svc/README.md

-# zh-microservices-springdocker-svc
+# todo-svc

-Spring Boot REST API for the Zurich Microservices Meetup
+This is a very simple Todo REST API for demonstration purposes.